marceloclp/react-aware/docs/1 - Getting Started/1 - Introduction.md

-# React Aware
+# Introduction

 React Aware exports a set of utility components with self aware capabilities that focus on improving readability.
 To understand how `react-aware` may improve readibility, take the example below:

 ```tsx
 const Container = () => {